 Matthew Wappett is the Executive Director of the Utah State University Center for Persons with Disabilities (UCEDD).
 Dr. Wappett’s background is in special education and disability studies; most of his research has been focused on creating inclusive environments to accommodate the needs of diverse populations.
 Dr. Wappett has also been involved in many projects related to Medicaid self-direction, self-advocacy, and person centered planning for people with disabilities and their families.
 Dr. Wappett also conducts research and training about the effects of laughter and genuinely enjoys teaching people how to laugh!
 Dr. Wappett has earned his Ph.D. in Special Education, an M.Ed. in Educational Studies, and a Bachelor of Arts in English from the University of Utah.

 Through Janet’s volunteer work over the years with children, seniors, and the visually impaired, she has come to understand some of the challenges of individuals having a physical or mental disability.
-She is proud to join the DLC as a Trustee because of the countless services it provides to people who are disadvantaged and the tireless work its staff does to raise awareness and foster acceptance in the community of people with disabilities.
+She is proud to to be a DLC Trustee because of the countless services it provides to people who are disadvantaged and the tireless work its staff does to raise awareness and foster acceptance in the community of people with disabilities.
 Janet worked as an environmental scientist for the mining industry for over 20 years supporting projects and clients in the U.S, Canada, Mexico, Peru and Chile.
-She loves keeping active by biking, skiing, and hiking with family and friends.
+She loves keeping active by kayaking, biking, skiing, and hiking with family & friends.

 Amanda works tirelessly to ensure her three children have every opportunity for success in school and life in general.
 Her fight is most critical for her youngest daughter, Tori, who has Down Syndrome.
 Since birth, Amanda learned Tori would be faced with challenges – especially within the educational system.
 She has done extensive research and worked with her community leaders to promote equitable and inclusive education for Tori and all other children living with disabilities.
 She speaks to raise awareness and advocate for change within her school, district, state and legislature.
 She served on the Utah Education Advisory Panel and is excited to serve as a board member of the DLC to continue pursuing change.